 This screen mirroring with Chromecast is confusing for Samsung users

 But I often call it screen mirroring, and it is hard for me to change.
-This may cause confusion among Samsung users because Samsung used screen mirroring for their Allshare casting, which essentially is an improved implementation Miracast.
-Based on my experience, Samsung did the best job on implementing Miracast on Android.
-Their implementation was even earlier than that in Android Jelly Bean 4.2, and works better than other Android vendors’ device.
+This may cause confusion among Samsung users because Samsung used screen mirroring for their Allshare casting, which essentially is an improved implementation of Miracast.
+Based on my experience, Samsung did the best job of implementing Miracast on Android.
+Their implementation was even earlier than that in Android Jelly Bean 4.2 and works better than other Android vendors’ devices.

-Anyway, now in some Samsung devices, you have another way to mirror your screen with Chromecast.
+Anyway, now, on some Samsung devices, you have another way to mirror your screen with Chromecast.

-Do you have any questions on screen mirroring with Chromecast (or Chromecast screen casting)?
+Do you have any questions about screen mirroring with Chromecast (or Chromecast screencasting)?

-Please let us know your questions or problems on screen mirroring with Chromecast in the comment box below.
+Please let us know your questions or problems about screen mirroring with Chromecast in the comment box below.

 Discussion on screen mirroring (screencasting) with Chromecast is also welcomed.